facebook-no-script

 For any business, the next few years will be crucial.
 Those who grasp the nettle will develop new ideas and methods which will change business forever, and for the better.

 In business, reducing where you waste resources means reducing where you waste money.
-By measuring and understanding the production of emissions, you understand your business more and this leads to, not only a more environmentally sustainable, but crucially a more financially sustainable business.
+By measuring and understanding the production of emissions, you understand your business more and this leads to, not only a more environmentally sustainable, but crucially more financially sustainable business.

 Most businesses have suffered over the past 2 years from factors outside of their control.
 Is this not the time to re-assess how we work we do and take that leap to change?